-It is a yellow-green fluid that is produced in the liver, stored in the gallbladder and passed through the common bile duct to the duodenum, where it helps digest fat.
+It is a yellow-green fluid produced in the liver, stored in the gallbladder, and passed through the common bile duct to the duodenum, where it helps digest fat.

 Functions of bile

-There are two fundamentally important functions of bile in all species:
+There are two fundamentally essential functions of bile in all species:

-- Bile contains bile acids, which are critical for the digestion and absorption of fat and fat-soluble vitamins in the small intestine.
+- Bile contains bile acids, which are critical for digesting and absorbing fat and fat-soluble vitamins in the small intestine.

 - Many waste products, including bilirubin, are eliminated from the body by secretion into the bile and elimination in the stool.

 Bile does not contain enzymes like other secretions of the gastrointestinal tract.
 Instead, it has bile salts (acids) that can:

 - Emulsify fats and divide them into small particles.
 This is a bile-type detergent action.

 - It helps the body absorb the decomposition products of fat in the intestine.

 - Bile salts bind with lipids to form micelles.
 This is then absorbed through the intestinal mucosa.